SyncfusionExamples/XlsIO-Examples/FAQ/Worksheet/.NET/Parse Worksheets On Demand/README.md

-# : How to parse worksheets on demand in Excel document?
+# How to avoid processing unnecessary worksheets when opening an Excel document using C#?

 Step 1: Create a New C# Console Application Project.